supaboy/bankpay-app/README.md

 - After succesfully login, the user can see a dashboard.
 - Dashboard consists of Current balance, Recent transaction history, Transfer money option, Request loan option, Close Account option and few other stats.
 - With 'Transfer money' option, the current user can transfer his/her money to other users.
 The amount will be deducted from the current balance.
 The amount transferred will get reflected and updated in the respective other user's account.
+You can use (Transfer to: pranjal, sarah, priyanka, iman), other usernames won't work.
 - With 'Request money' option, the current user can apply for a loan of upto certain amount of rupees.
 - With 'Close account' option, the current user can permanently close his account from the App.
 - The current user can also sort the recent transactions by click the Sort button at the bottom of dashboard.